oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/implementation-notes.md

 <!-- transformation-note: replaced typographic quotes in source as the renderes should create those. -->
 ## "Best practice" values for timers and counters

-Table 30 shows the “best practice” values for the timers and counters defined in this specification.
+Table 30 shows the "best practice" values for the timers and counters defined in this specification.
 <!-- transformation-note: above table reference will be replaced by auto-numbered reference later. -->

 <!-- transformation-note: the mathematical symbols might profit from a functional display as they all indicate aspect(of) attributes